 - Addressing chronic instability

 After a Latarjet surgery, you will be sent home with a sling to wear for at least four weeks.
 The sling will immobilize your arm and allow your shoulder joint to heal.
-Swelling is a normal part of the healing process, and it will initially restrict your range of motion.
-Dr. Romeo recommends that you apply ice packs to your shoulder several times a day to reduce swelling and manage discomfort.
-Other post-op pain management options may be prescribed.
+Swelling is a normal part of the healing process and it will initially restrict your range of motion.

-At eight to twelve weeks, light weight-lifting exercises will begin.
-Sports-related rehab programs can begin after three months.
+At eight to twelve weeks, light weight-lifting exercises can begin.
+Sport-specific rehab programs can begin after three months.

 Want to know more?
 Here a few of Dr. Romeo’s recent medical journal articles about Latarjet: